 Address: Ständehausstraße 1, 40217 Düsseldorf, Germany

 The Kunstsammlung Nordrhein-Westfalen, in general, is the German Federal State of North Rhine-Westphalia’s art collection situated in Ständehausstraße 1, 40217 Düsseldorf, Germany.
-Three different venues mapped in different geographical positions—the K20 at Grabbeplatz, the K21 at Standehaus, and the Schmela Haus.
+Three different venues were mapped in different geographical positions—the K20 at Grabbeplatz, the K21 at Standehaus, and the Schmela Haus.

 The K21 in Ständehaus, popularly known as merely Kunstsammlung situated in Ständehausstraße 1, 40217 Düsseldorf, Germany or the Ständehaus am Kaiserteich.
-It was inaugurated in 2002 by the then German president, President Johannes Rau.
+It was inaugurated in 2002 by the then-German president, President Johannes Rau.

 This particular arm of the Kunstsammlung Nordrhein-Westfalen has become the second major pillar of the modern and contemporary art collection.
 The structure which houses the Ständehaus in Düsseldorf was raised in the years between 1876 to 1800.